Growing Microgreens

 Like with any gardening project, starting with the best location sets you up for success!
 South facing windows will usually keep you growing.
 I will say that I don’t have much space in my sunny windows, especially in the darkest part of winter my plants benefit from a grow light.
 I grow mostly with these Full Spectrum Grow Lights that I bought a few years ago.
 They are an investment, but do pay off over time. *Consider splitting the 4 pack with another friend if you’re just getting started.*

-I’ll also suggest that these are always in a place you see daily, as these babies grow FAST and you don’t want to miss the best harvest date.
+I’ll also suggest that you grow these in a place you see daily, as these babies grow FAST and you don’t want to miss the best harvest date.

 My Boostrap Farmer Trays in Action!